Ancient solutions to the K\"ahler Ricci flow: Classification of Type-I -solutions

 \begin{rem} The proof of Lemma \ref{lem:close} indicates that if $\ep$ is sufficiently small, then $\varphi$ injects $\Lambda_1'$ into $\Lambda_2$, where $\Lambda_1'$ is the group of isometries obtained by restriction of $\Lambda_1$ on $N_1 \times B_{g_E}(0, r_1)$. \end{rem}

 Now we prove the main result of this section.

-\begin{thm} Let $(M^n,g(t))_{t \in (-\infty,0]}$ be a simply-connected, noncompact, Type-I, $\kappa$-solution.
-Then $(M^n,g(t))$ is isometric to $N^k \times \R^{n-k}$, where $N$ is a simply-connected, compact symmetric space. \end{thm} \begin{proof} We prove the theorem by induction.
-If $n=2$, the conclusion obviously holds, since all $2$-dimensional $\kappa$-solution are $S^2,\RP^2$ and $\R^2$, proved by Perelman \cite{Pe1}.
+\begin{thm} Let $(M^n,g(t))_{t \in (-\infty,0]}$ be a simply connected, noncompact, Type-I, $\kappa$-solution.
+Then $(M^n,g(t))$ is isometric to $N^k \times \R^{n-k}$, where $N$ is a simply connected compact symmetric space. \end{thm} \begin{proof} We prove the theorem by induction.
+If $n=2$, the conclusion obviously holds, since all $2$-dimensional $\kappa$-solutions are $S^2,\RP^2$ and $\R^2$, proved by Perelman \cite{Pe1}.
 Now we assume the conclusion holds for any dimension smaller than $n$.